England: Population

 With over 56 million inhabitants, England is by far the most populous country of the United Kingdom, accounting for 84% of the combined total.
-England taken as a unit and measured against international states would be the 25th largest country by population in the world.
+England taken as a unit and measured against international states would be the 26th largest country by population in the world.

 The English people are British people.
-Some genetic evidence suggests that 75–95% descend in the paternal line from prehistoric settlers who originally came from the Iberian Peninsula, as well as a 5% contribution from Angles and Saxons, and a significant Scandinavian (Viking) element.
-However, other geneticists place the Germanic estimate up to half.
-Over time, various cultures have been influential: Prehistoric, Brythonic, Roman, Anglo-Saxon, Viking (North Germanic), Gaelic cultures, as well as a large influence from Normans.
 There is an English diaspora in former parts of the British Empire; especially the United States, Canada, Australia, South Africa and New Zealand.
 Since the late 1990s, many English people have migrated to Spain.

-In 1086, when the Domesday Book was compiled, England had a population of two million.
-About 10% lived in urban areas.
-By 1801, the population was 8.3 million, and by 1901 30.5 million.
 Due in particular to the economic prosperity of South East England, it has received many economic migrants from the other parts of the United Kingdom.
 There has been significant Irish migration.
-The proportion of ethnically European residents totals at 87.50%, including Germans and Poles.

-Other people from much further afield in the former British colonies have arrived since the 1950s: in particular, 6% of people living in England have family origins in the Indian subcontinent, mostly India, Pakistan and Bangladesh.
-About 0.7% of people are Chinese.
-2.90% of the population are black, from Africa and the Caribbean, especially former British colonies.
+The proportion of ethnically European residents totals at 81.7%, including White British, Germans and Poles, down from 94.1% in 1991.
+Other people from much further afield in the former British colonies have arrived since the 1950s: in particular, about 7% of people living in England have family origins in the Indian subcontinent, mostly India, Pakistan and Bangladesh.
+About 0.7% are Chinese, 0.6% are Arabs.
+4.0% of the population are black, from Africa and the Caribbean, especially former British colonies, and 2.9% identified as multiracial or mixed.

 In 2007, 22% of primary school children in England were from ethnic minority families, and in 2011 that figure was 26.5%.
 About half of the population increase between 1991 and 2001 was due to immigration.
-Debate over immigration is politically prominent; 80% of respondents in a 2009 Home Office poll wanted to cap it.
-The ONS has projected that the population will grow by nine million between 2014 and 2039.

 England contains one indigenous national minority, the Cornish people, recognised by the UK government under the Framework Convention for the Protection of National Minorities in 2014.